Coronavirus and older people

 Mental health and wellbeing

-Being anxious about Coronavirus, reducing your contact with other people, being required to stay at home and changing your routine – as well as going out again and returning to your usual routine now that restrictions are lifting - all have the potential to impact on mental health and wellbeing.
+Being anxious about Coronavirus, reducing your contact with other people, being required to stay at home and changing your routine – as well as going out again and returning to your usual routine now that restrictions have lifted - all have the potential to impact on mental health and wellbeing.
 Adapting to a new routine, keeping physically active, connecting with others, and learning or developing new skills can all help.
 There is lots of information online to help tackle anxiety and maintain your mental health:

 Healthy home environments